nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-vue-app/README.md

 If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-portal-demo-vue-app** as *dependency*.

-Then you can place it on any page via Admin UI.
+Then you can place it on any page via Portal Admin Toolbar.